 - Risk: Letting short-term news drive your investment decisions could cause you to abandon your personalized, long-term investment plan.

 - Consideration: Self discipline.
-Work with your financial team to create a personal investment policy statement — and stick to it.
-This customized policy should account for your desired asset mix, risk preferences, liquidity needs, and your time horizon.
+Work with your financial team to create a personal investment philosophy statement — and stick to it.
+This customized strategy should account for your desired asset mix, risk preferences, liquidity needs, and your time horizon.
 And it can help you keep your cool when the headlines start to heat up.

 Home country bias.
 Investors — be they American, Italian, or Brazilian — typically feel most comfortable when they choose to invest in companies headquartered in their home countries.
 After all, they're usually the companies that such investors read about in local or national media and the companies that they do business with as consumers most often.